Lithium(Li) Electron Configuration and Orbital Diagram

 - Lithium atoms react with hydrogen, oxygen, and halogen to form compounds.

-1 electron exists in the last orbit of the lithium atom.
-The lithium atom wants to be more stable by forming one helium atom by eliminating 1 electron in the last orbit.
-Again, 7 electrons exist in the last orbit of the fluorine atom.
+Lithium atoms form an ionic bond with fluorine atoms through the exchange of electrons.
+An electron exists in the last orbit of the lithium atom.
+The lithium atom wants to be more stable by forming one helium atom by eliminating an electron in the last orbit.

 Lithium atoms react with halogen to form halide compounds.

 - 2Li + F2 → 2LiF

 The activity of alkali metals with specific halogens gradually increases from lithium to cesium.
 That is, Li < Na < K < Rb < Cs.
 But with the exception of lithium, all other alkali metal halides dissolve very easily in water.